nats-io/nats-replicator/README.md

 This project implements a multi-connector bridge between NATS and NATS streaming endpoints.

-## WARNING DO NOT USE THIS SERVER YET

-* Stan incoming performance needs to be tweaked to allow multiple outstanding acks
-* Doc is a first draft

 ## Features

 * Arbitrary subjects in NATS, wildcards for incoming messages